-Now in its ninth permit year, and first under the 2011 permit, the Stormwater Management Program for the City continues to have a positive impact on stormwater management and water resource protection in the City as evidenced by trends in stormwater quality data collected by the City and public awareness of the importance of stormwater management.
-The goals outlined in the City's Stormwater Management Plan have been achieved at the end of this ninth permit year.
+Now in its tenth permit year, and second under the 2012 permit, the Stormwater Management Program for the City of Auburn continues to have a positive impact on stormwater management and water resource protection in the City as evidenced by trends in stormwater quality data collected by the City and public awareness of the importance of stormwater management.
+The goals outlined in the City's Stormwater Management Plan have been achieved at the end of this tenth permit year.

 The City continues to have a strong construction stormwater management program that empowers staff to issue notices of violation, citations and/or stop work orders in cases where Best Management Practices (BMPs) are not implemented or if BMPs are deemed deficient.
-In 2011, the City conducted 433 erosion and sediment control inspections, issued 11 72-hr NOVs and 3 stop work orders.
+In 2012, the City conducted 555 erosion and sediment control inspections, issued 5 72-hr NOVs and 1 stop work order.
 The City continues to strengthen its water quality sampling program to evaluate stormwater impacts on local water resources and to analyze the effectiveness of stormwater BMPs for construction and post-construction stormwater management.
-In 2011, the City analyzed 6 composite stormwater samples in an effort to collect background water quality data (primarily total phosphorus) associated with the Saugahatchee Watershed TMDL.
+In 2012, the City's Water Resource Management Department worked with the City's IT Department to create a comprehensive water quality monitoring database to house all of the data from the City's various water quality monitoring programs.
+This database allows staff to be more efficient and effective at locating and analyzing data when needed.
+In 2012, the City analyzed 4 composite stormwater samples in an effort to collect background water quality data (primarily total phosphorus) associated with the Saugahatchee Watershed TMDL.
 The City continues to evaluate land use effects on post-construction stormwater quality through its MS4 stormwater sampling program.
-In 2011, the City collected 10 MS4 first flush samples for a total of 80 data points across 8 parameters.
-The City strengthened its Illicit Discharge Detection and Elimination Program in 2011 through continued implementation of the Outfall Reconnaissance Inventory (ORI) program.
-To date, approximately 150 miles of stream have been inspected and approximately 500 stormwater outfalls have been documented through the ORI program.
-In 2011, staff completed ORI work in the Saugahatchee Creek watershed and began work in the Parkerson Mill Creek watershed.
-It is anticipated that ORI work in the Parkerson Mill Creek watershed will be completed in Spring 2012.
+In 2012, the City collected 5 MS4 first flush samples for a total of 40 data points The City strengthened its Illicit Discharge Detection and across 8 parameters.
+Elimination Program in 2012 through continued implementation of the Outfall Reconnaissance Inventory (ORI) program.
+To date, approximately 225 miles of stream have been inspected and approximately 920 stormwater outfalls have been documented through the ORI program.
+In 2012, staff completed ORI work in the Parkerson Mill Creek watershed and began work in the Moore's Mill Creek watershed.
+It is anticipated that ORI work in Moore's Mill Creek watershed will be completed in Spring 2013.
 The City has received numerous accolades for its innovative ORI program.
-An article on the City's ORI program was recently published in the winter 2012 edition of The Wave, a quarterly publication of Alabama's Water Environment Association (AWEA).
-In addition, staff gave a presentation on the ORI program at AWEA's 2011 Annual Conference and has been selected to give a similar presentation at the Water Environment Federation's 1st annual Stormwater Symposium to be held in July 2012 in Baltimore, Maryland.
-The City continues to work toward improving postconstruction stormwater runoff through the implementation of the new Water Resource Management Design and Construction Manual as well as requirements for submitting stormwater quality plans for developments located in the Saugahatchee Creek Watershed.
-The City continues to invest in continuing public education and outreach and public involvement associated with the Stormwater Management Program through activities such as the storm drain marking program, Earth Day, Auburn CityFest, the Lee County Water Festival, the Rain Barrel program, SWaMP and education and outreach for the local schools in Auburn.
-The City recently gave a presentation on its public education and outreach and public involvement initiatives at the 23rd annual ADEM Nonpoint Source Stormwater Conference in January 2012.
-In summary, the City has met or exceeded its goals for the 2011 - 2012 reporting year.
+Staff gave a presentation on the ORI program at the Water Environment Federation's 1st annual Stormwater Symposium in July 2012 in Baltimore, Maryland.
+Staff also gave a presentation on the ORI program to the Parkerson Mill Creek Watershed Management Plan group in 2012.
+The City continues to work toward improving post-construction stormwater runoff through the implementation of the new Water Resource Management Design and Construction

+Manual as well as requirements for submitting stormwater quality plans for developments located in the Saugahatchee Creek Watershed and the Lake Ogletree Watershed.
+The City continues to invest in continuing public education and outreach and public involvement associated with the Stormwater Management Program through activities such as the storm drain marking program, Earth Day, the Lee County Water Festival, SWaMP, the PMCWMP group and education and outreach for the local schools in Auburn.
+The City also gave numerous presentations during the past year targeted at providing education and outreach on the City's Stormwater Management Program.
+In summary, the City has met or exceeded its goals for the 2012 - 2013 reporting year.

-The overall evaluation of the ninth permit year has revealed several strengths and goals for the upcoming year.
+The overall evaluation of the tenth permit year has revealed several strengths and goals for the upcoming year.